bandada-infra/bandada/libs/reputation/README.md

 export default validator
 ```

 Testing your validator is also important.
-If you use Jest you can use some test utilities to mock the `fetch` function easily.
+If you use Jest you can use some test utilities to mock the API function easily.

 ```typescript
 import {